lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

    pcmanfm-qt --desktop-pref=general

 from the command line.
 Another way to launch this is to right click on the desktop :menuselection:`Desktop Preferences`.
-The desktop icon for Desktop Prefrences is a gray rectangle with a small hole missing.
+The desktop icon for Desktop Preferences is a gray rectangle with a small hole missing.